freekmenger/hana_view_documentation/README.md

 - output_file: Output file.
 Make sure to include the complete path and file with extension: xlsx.

 Tested against HANA version: SPS 4 Patch 5.
 In theory it should work with other versions of HANA.

+Note:
+- source table synonyms that are used in calculation views can have the same name as the source table or have "_SYN" added to the name.
+This can be changed in the code to suit your needs.